simplify20/PowerfulRecyclerViewAdapter/README.md

 **Features**

 - Bind Data(Model) and ViewHolder using DataBean,DataBean is a Wrapper of Data(Model);
-- DataBean control creation of the ViewHolder and bind data to the ViewHolder;
+- DataBean control creation of the ViewHolder and binds data to the ViewHolder;
 - Separate part of Adapter' responsibilities to DataBean，such as creating an instance of the ViewHolder and binding data to ViewHolder.Adapter only operate data;
 - Remove all switch..case statemens in onCreateViewHolder() or onBindViewHolder() taking advantage of Polymorphism;
 - You do not need to write any Recycler.Adapters after you use this powerful common adapter;
-- A list can have any kind of items(or viewHolders).
+- Your RecyclerView can have any kind of items(or viewHolders).

 **New features**

 	Added in 2016-4-10：
 	@DataBean Annotation(dev branch)
-	Use apt(Annotation Processor Tool) like Dagger2 and DataBinding to process annotations and generate DataBean source code for you,you don't need to write databean classes anymore,that's a progress. see [Use @DataBean] module
+	Use apt(Annotation Processor Tool) like used in Dagger2 and DataBinding to process annotations and generate DataBean source code for you,you don't need to write databean classes anymore,that's a progress. see [Use @DataBean] guide module

 dev branch：https://github.com/simplify20/PowerfulRecyclerViewAdapter/tree/dev
 ###Class diagram：